fragchain/eliza-privy-plugin/docs/docs/faq.md

 - **Participate in community discussions**: Share your memecoin insights, propose new ideas, and engage with other community members.
 - **Contribute to the development of the ai16z platform**: https://github.com/orgs/ai16z/projects/1/views/3
-- **Help build the ai16z ecosystem**: Create applicatoins / tools, resources, and memes.
+- **Help build the ai16z ecosystem**: Create applications / tools, resources, and memes.
 Give feedback, and spread the word

 **Other questions:**